musicbutton

 The knower, the known and the knowledge of filognosy

-(1) Aylen said: 'I'd like to know everything about the object of knowledge and the knowledge itself, about the material world and the person, about the field of knowledge and the knower of the field, o man of harmony.'
+(1) Aylen said: 'I'd like to know everything about the object of knowledge and the knowledge itself, about the material world and the person, about the field of knowledge and the knower of the field, oh man of harmony.'

 (2)